Topics and Keyword Clustering

 Site Topic takes raw keyword data and identifies meaningful “labels”.
 A label is one or more words that means something different than the sum of its parts.
 For instance, dress shirt means something very different than dress or shirt separately (and different from shirt dress!).

-Each label belongs to a label group.
-For instance, dress, shirt, shirt dress, and dress shirt are all examples of a cateogry label group.
+label group.
 We write labels and label groups like code.
-Instead of “red is a colour”, we write colour: red.
+Instead of “red is a colour”, we write colour

 Sometimes, people don’t explicitly state what they’re looking for when they search.
 Instead, much of the meaning is implicit, but obvious to other humans.
 For instance, searching for iphone 15 implies looking for an Apple product.
 So, we’d add brand: apple to the labels for that keyword.